 What is the congestion charge?

 The congestion charge is a daily levy imposed on drivers choosing to drive within central London.
-It applies between 07:00 and 18:00 on Monday to Friday, excluding public holidays.
+It applies between 07:00 and 22:00 seven days a week.

-The scheme is monitored by cameras on roads across the congestion charge zone, which read car number plates and cross-references them against a register of cars that have paid the charge.
+The scheme is monitored by cameras on roads across the congestion charge zone.
+These read car number plates and cross-reference them against a register of cars that have paid the charge.

-Drivers can pay the charge in advance or on the day of travel, but if they forget they can pay up until midnight the following day, but will incur a £2 surcharge, taking the total charge to £12.
+Drivers can pay the £15 charge in advance or on the day of travel.
 There are several methods of payment, including telephone, text message, post, online or in a shop.
-Failure to pay risks a penalty charge notice of £120.
+Failure to pay risks a penalty charge notice of between £65 and £195.

-Groups exempt from paying the congestion charge and those eligible for discounts include people with disabilities, residents living within the congestion zone, emergency services and breakdown recovery vehicles, taxis, and drivers of alternative fuel vehicles.
+Groups exempt from paying the congestion charge and those eligible for discounts include people with disabilities, residents living within the congestion zone, emergency services and breakdown recovery vehicles, taxis, and drivers of alternative fuel vehicles including fully electric cars.

-The mayor of London, Ken Livingstone, introduced the congestion charge at £5 a day in February 2003 with the aim of reducing traffic congestion in and around the charging zone.
-It was increased to £8 a day from July 2005 and to £10 from January 2011.
+The first Mayor of London, Ken Livingstone, introduced the congestion charge at £5 a day in February 2003 with the aim of reducing traffic congestion in and around the charging zone.

 Among other aims, the congestion charge is meant to reduce the length of journeys within the congestion zone, improve bus services and encourage motorists to use public transport instead of their cars.

 The charge also attempts to collect net revenues to improve public transport facilities in London, as, by law, the proceeds raised by the congestion charge must be allocated to expenditure on public transport in London.

 In 2007 the Congestion Charging Zone was extended to the West of London, only for that extension to be abolished by Boris Johnson in 2011 during his first term as London Mayor.